Monona Waterfront/John Nolen Corridor Plans

 Lake Monona Waterfront Project and Olin Park Facility Renovation

-Running in parallel and overlapping with the John Nolen Drive rebuild is the long-envisioned redesign of Law Park and its extension along the causeway to Olin Park.
-Also included within this Monona waterfront vision is the former State Medical Society building on the northern shore of Olin Park.
-This building has been acquired by the City of Madison and is being converted into offices for the City's Park Division, with the potential for a non-profit recreation-oriented tenant as well.
-A preliminary report on this Lake Monona Waterfront Project was published in February of 2022.
-The progress on the Olin Park facility renovation can be followed here.
+Running in parallel and overlapping with the John Nolen Drive rebuild was the long-envisioned redesign of Law Park and its extension along the causeway to Olin Park.
+Also included within this Monona waterfront vision was the former State Medical Society building on the northern shore of Olin Park.
+This building has been acquired by the City of Madison and has been converted into offices for the City's Park Division and MSCR (Madison School & Community Recreation) Central facility.